SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 </div></div>
 <script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>

 Unit tests and data quality checks are crucial for Pipeline and Job productionalization, yet many teams leave little time to develop these tests or worse, don’t build them at all.
 With Data Copilot, you’ll have one or more suggested [unit tests](/docs/Spark/tests.md) that can be seamlessly integrated into your CICD process.
-Data Copilot will also be able to suggest data quality checks based on the data profile and expectations.
+Data Copilot also suggests data quality checks based on the data profile and expectations.

 ## Architecture